Despacito0o/FreeRTOS/README.md

 ### 🟢 [010] Binary Semaphores
 Master the use of binary semaphores for task synchronization and mutual exclusion, with detailed API analysis and typical application scenarios.

+### 🟢 [011] Counting Semaphores
+Learn to use counting semaphores for resource pool management and event counting, with practical examples for advanced synchronization scenarios.

 ---